 LATEST SINGLE-YEAR DATA

-The top methods, for over ten years, for new graduates to make first contact with employers whose job they accepted, have been:
+The bedrock methods, for 15 years, for new graduates to make first contact with employers whose job they accepted, have been:

 - Networking, which includes contacts through: family, friends, faculty/staff, alumni, fellow members of clubs/organizations, current/former employers.

 - Having worked for the employer during college, which includes volunteering, part-time work, summer job, internship, co-op, field study, undergraduate research, or any other work relationship.

 - Career fairs have been a strong source for certain career fields, and are a stronger source during times when the economy is stronger and therefore more employers actively recruit by visiting campuses.